-- Funds in the estate may be enough to settle the bond in full. - If there are insufficient funds in the estate to settle the bond, an acknowledgment of debt can be signed to settle the bond over 12 months. - The bond can then be cancelled and the title of the property transferred to the heirs or nominated beneficiaries. - The executor may sell the property out of the estate.
-As the bondholder, we must sign consent to the sale before the transfer can proceed.
-If the executor sells the property, a copy of the signed offer to purchase must be sent to the bank.
-The Master must also approve the sale of any property that forms part of the estate. - The sale can also be fulfilled through the Nedbank-assisted Sales (NAS) process.
+- Funds in the estate may be enough to settle the bond in full. - If there are insufficient funds in the estate to settle the bond, an acknowledgment of debt can be • signed to settle the bond over 12 months. - The bond can then be cancelled and the title of the property transferred to the heirs or nominated beneficiaries. - The executor may sell the property out of the estate.
+As the bondholder, we must sign consent to the • sale before the transfer can proceed.
+If the executor sells the property, a copy of the signed offer to part of the estate. - The sale can also be fulfilled through the Nedbank-assisted Sales (NAS) process.